jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/cost-cybercrime-i/index.md

 date: 2020-01-28
 subtitle: Impact of cybercrime today portrays a new landscape
 category: attacks
-tags: cybersecurity, risk, vulnerability, company, policies, economics
+tags: cybersecurity, risk, vulnerability, company, policies
 image: https://res.cloudinary.com/fluid-attacks/image/upload/v1620330836/blog/cost-cybercrime-i/cover_z8o7li.webp
 alt: Photo by Andre Benz on Unsplash
 description: In 2012, the study ‘Measuring the cost of cybercrime’ was presented at the WEIS.
 Here we highlight the findings of that updated paper discussed last year.